Reach Out and Read, Northeast

 our model

-At routine health checkups from infancy through age 5, Reach Out and Read-trained pediatric clinicians:
+At routine health checkups from infancy through age five, Reach Out and Read-trained pediatric clinicians:

 Talk with parents about the benefits of reading aloud and engaging with their young children in language rich activities